 SB 907 - This act creates the "Early High School Graduation Scholarship Program," to be implemented and administered by the Department of Higher Education.
 The Program will provide scholarships to students who graduate from public high school in Missouri in forty-one months or less.
-A student who graduates from high school in no more than forty-one months and meets other requirements as described in the act will be offered a scholarship in an amount equal to eighty percent of the state aid attributable to that student for the state aid attributable to that student for the state aid attributable to that student for the school district.
+A student who graduates from high school in no more than forty-one months and meets other requirements as described in the act will be offered a scholarship in an amount equal to eighty percent of the state aid attributable to that student for the school district.
+The student's high school will be offered a grant in an amount equal to twenty percent of the state aid attributable to that student for the school district.